SatNav – OS: SJ942778, Postcode: SK10 5RE, ///ample.offices.remarking.

-Right on the official boundary of Bollington (the farm across the road is in Rainow), this handsome stone building, adorned in summer with luxuriant window boxes and hanging baskets, houses a friendly and cosy award winning country pub.
+Right on the boundary of Bollington and Rainow, this handsome stone building, adorned in summer with luxuriant window boxes and hanging baskets, houses a friendly and cosy award winning country pub.
 The staff are chatty and cheerful.
 One of only two free houses in Bollington and with an entry in the Good Beer Guide.
-Regular winners of CAMRA awards, they were awarded Macclesfield & East Cheshire CAMRA Pub of the Year 2010!
-The Poachers is a particular favourite of your webmasters!
+Regular winners of CAMRA awards!
+Arguably Bollington’s most popular pub, The Poachers is a particular favourite of your webmasters!

 Monthly Quiz night (always last Sunday in the month, 8.30pm, but also often an additional charity quiz night on the second Sunday, 8.30pm).
 Rob & Helen were deservedly recognised by Bollington Town Council for their exceptional charity fund raising over very many years.